-Recent research undertaken in the southwest of WA (Weaver, 2014, McKergow, 2006a, McKergow, 2006b, Weaver, 2021) compared catchment-scale nutrient loss and attenuation rates from streams without or with vegetated riparian corridors.
+Recent research undertaken in the southwest of WA (Weaver, 2014, McKergow, 2006a, McKergow, 2006b, Weaver, 2021) compared catchment-scale nutrient loss and attenuation rates from streams without or with vegetated foreshore areas-.
 Low order streams were found to have the highest nutrient and sediment concentrations and were more dominated by surface runoff.
 These lower order or smaller watercourses therefore represent the best opportunity to attenuate nutrients and sediment.

-For surface flow and hill-slope erosion-dominated streams (like much of the Mundaring Shire), vegetated riparian buffers provided an effective means of reducing suspended solids SS (ie. reducing erosion) (McKergow, 2003) and P transport, consistent with findings for soils with very high P-binding capacities (ie. silts, loams, clays).
+For surface flow and hill-slope erosion-dominated streams (like much of the Mundaring Shire), vegetated foreshore areas provided an effective means of reducing suspended solids SS (i.e. reducing erosion) (McKergow, 2003) and P transport, consistent with findings for soils with very high P-binding capacities (i.e. silts, loams, clays).